Bistrot at Wild Honey

 How it compares

-Against nearby alternatives at a similar price: Ormer Mayfair offers comparable Modern British cooking in Mayfair at a slightly higher price point; Dorian in South Kensington is worth considering if you want something less formal; Cornus in Westminster operates in a similar tier with a more contemporary British focus.
+Against nearby alternatives at a similar price: Ormer Mayfair offers comparable Modern British cooking in Mayfair at a slightly higher price point; Dorian in South Kensington works if you want something less formal; Cornus in Westminster operates in a similar tier with a more contemporary British focus.
 For the full hotel-dining experience in the area, The Ritz Restaurant is the obvious comparison, but at a considerably higher price and with a significantly more formal dress expectation.

-Beyond London, the Modern British bistro format is well represented at venues including Hand and Flowers in Marlow, Artichoke in Amersham, and 33 The Homend in Ledbury — all of which share the Bistrot's commitment to seasonal produce and accessible pricing relative to their recognition level.
+Beyond London, the Modern British bistro format is well represented at venues including Hand and Flowers in Marlow, Artichoke in Amersham, and 33 The Homend in Ledbury; all of which share the Bistrot's commitment to seasonal produce and accessible pricing relative to their recognition level.
 For higher-tier Modern British cooking outside the capital, L'Enclume in Cartmel, Moor Hall in Aughton, and The Fat Duck in Bray represent the ceiling of the category.

 For the full picture of what London has to offer, see our full London restaurants guide, our full London hotels guide, our full London bars guide, our full London experiences guide, and our full London wineries guide.